sourcegraph/handbook/content/departments/technical-success/ie/process/ie-process.md

 - Confirmation of the production technical deployment design as captured by the CE
 - Build internal replica environment based on expected requirements for production deployment
-- Deploy customer non-production environment(s) for confirmation of deployment design and use as a dedicated testing environment
+- Deploy customer non-production environment(s) for confirmation of deployment design and to use as a dedicated testing environment
 - Configure code hosts on non-production environment(s) to confirm no issues cloning and indexing repos at scale
 - Onboard testing users into non-production environment(s) and confirm Sourcegraph performance is optimal
 - Build and configure production environment and code hosts